 four ice creams in plate

-The light, sweet cream flavour of white rabbit ice cream comes in cones, popsicles, or bowls, but many people still make their own version at home by just blending the frozen popsicles with milk.
+The light, sweet cream flavor of white rabbit ice cream comes in cones, popsicles, or bowls, but many people still make their own version at home by just blending the frozen popsicles with milk, you can too:

-Sometimes, the simplicity of your favourite childhood candy and ice cream is exactly what you need.
+Sometimes, the simplicity of your favorite childhood candy and ice cream is exactly what you need.

 Why is White Rabbit so iconic in China?